oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 >
 > Multicast Address as used in this specification also includes the concept of broadcast addresses, for brevity.

+**Network Identity:**

+The identity used to establish that a sequence of datagrams originates from the same network source.
+This could be, for example:

+-   A Network Address

+-   A DTLS connection ID

+-   An MQTT-SN Protection Packet sender ID

 **Virtual Connection:**

 An MQTT-SN construct corresponding to the network connection in MQTT.
-It associates a Unicast Address with an MQTT-SN endpoint.
+It associates a Network Identity with an MQTT-SN endpoint.

 **Application Message:**